ormsolutions/NORMA/README.txt

 Additional components used by other portions of this software include:

-Windows Installer XML (WiX) toolset (v3.0 or later, tested successfully through 4318, 4805 had issues with build property redefinitions)
+Windows Installer XML (WiX) toolset (v3.5, tested successfully through 2415)
 	Homepage: http://wix.sourceforge.net

 NUnit (v2.4.7 or later)